joncombe/django-website-coverpage/README.md

 - A middleware detects if a 'coverpage' cookie exists:
     - if it exists, nothing happens
-    - if it doesn't exist, you are redirected to the URL of the coverpage
+    - if it doesn't exist - and the visitor is not a common bot - they are redirected to the URL of the coverpage

 - A view:
     - shows the coverpage